Petlaz/rossmann_sales_forecasting/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── rossmann-sales-forecasting   <- Source code for use in this project.
+└── rossmann_sales_forecasting   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes rossmann-sales-forecasting a Python module
     │